CDOT-CV/jpo-ode/docs/data-flow-diagrams/README.md

 ### TIM Data Flow 1 (Tim Depositor Controller)
 1. The TIM comes in through the TimDepositorController class and is pushed to the OdeTimJson, J2735TimBroadcastJson, OdeTimBroadcastJson, OdeTimBroadcastPojo and Asn1EncoderInput topics.
 2. The [ACM](https://github.com/usdot-jpo-ode/asn1_codec) pulls from the Asn1EncoderInput topic, encodes the TIM, and pushes it to the Asn1EncoderOutput topic.
-3. The Asn1EncodedDataRouter class pulls from the Asn1EncoderOutput topic and passes the TIM to the Asn1CommandManager class.
+3. The [Asn1EncodedDataRouter](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/kafka/listeners/asn1/Asn1EncodedDataRouter.java) class pulls from the Asn1EncoderOutput topic and passes the TIM to the Asn1CommandManager class.
 4. If the message is not signed, it is sent to the SignatureController class to be signed.
 5. If the message is signed and meant for the RSU, it will be passed to the RsuDepositor class which sends the message to the RSUs.
-6. If the message is signed, is meant for the SDX and the message has not been double-encoded, yet, it will be sent back to the Asn1EncoderInput topic for encoding.
+6. If the message is signed and is meant for the SDX and the message has not been double-encoded, yet, it will be sent back to the Asn1EncoderInput topic for encoding.
-7. If the message is signed, is meant for the SDX and the message has been double-encoded, it will be passed to the SDWDepositorInput, pulled into the [SDWD](https://github.com/usdot-jpo-ode/jpo-sdw-depositor) and sent to the SDX.
+7. If the message is signed and is meant for the SDX and the message has been double-encoded, it will be passed to the SDWDepositorInput, pulled into the [SDWDepositor](https://github.com/usdot-jpo-ode/jpo-sdw-depositor) and sent to the SDX.

 ### TIM Data Flow 2 (Receiver Classes)
 1. The TIM comes in through the TimReceiver class and is pushed to the OdeRawEncodedTIMJson topic.
 Any IEEE 1609.3 or unsigned IEEE 1609.2 headers are stripped at this point.
-2. The [RawEncodedTIMJsonRouter](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/kafka/listeners/asn1/RawEncodedTIMJsonRouter.java) processes messages from the OdeRawEncodedTIMJson topic
+2. The [RawEncodedTIMJsonRouter](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/kafka/listeners/json/RawEncodedTIMJsonRouter.java) processes messages from the OdeRawEncodedTIMJson topic
-3. The RawEncodedTIMJsonRouter class pushes the TIM to the Asn1DecoderInput topic.
+3. The [RawEncodedTIMJsonRouter](/jpo-ode-svcs/src/main/java/us/dot/its/jpo/ode/kafka/listeners/json/RawEncodedTIMJsonRouter.java) class pushes the TIM to the Asn1DecoderInput topic.
 Any remaining signed IEEE 1609.2 headers are removed at this point.
 4. The [ACM](https://github.com/usdot-jpo-ode/asn1_codec) pulls from the Asn1DecoderInput topic, decodes the TIM, and pushes it to the Asn1DecoderOutput topic.
 5. The Asn1DecodedDataRouter pulls from the Asn1DecoderOutput topic and pushes the TIM to the OdeTimJson, OdeTimRxJson and OdeDNMsgJson topics.